Ruchi Gupta, MD, MPH

 Madeleine Kanaley, Behavioral Research Coordinator

-Ms. Kanaley supports the implementation of the iTRACC study and is the lead for the Spotlight on Campus Allergies.
+Ms. Kanaley joined the SOAAR team in December 2016 and primarily supports the implementation of the iTRACC Study by recruiting and enrolling participants and sharing with them comprehensive asthma education and management strategies.
+She was also one of the leads for the Spotlight on Campus Allergies Project, a collaboration with Northwestern University's Segal Design Institute to improve young adults with food allergies transition to college by using patient-centered research with human-centered design methods.
 Ms. Kanaley graduated from Marquette University in May 2016 with a Bachelor of Arts in Psychology and Health Studies.

 Lauren Kao, MA, Research Associate